Collie: Health

-Some collie breeds (especially the Rough Collie, Smooth Collie, and the Australian Shepherd) are affected by a genetic defect, a mutation within the MDR1 gene.
-Affected dogs are very sensitive to some drugs, such as Ivermectin, as well as to some antibiotics, opioids and steroids – over 100 drugs in total.
-Affected dogs also show a lower cortisol concentration than normal.
+Some collie breeds (especially the Rough Collie, Smooth Collie, and the Australian Shepherd) are affected by a genetic defect, a mutation within the MDR1 gene, formerly known as "ivermectin sensitivity", but now known to cause lowered tolerance to a wide variety of different veterinary drugs.
+Approximately 70% of collies are affected, making them very sensitive to some drugs, such as Ivermectin, as well as to some antibiotics, opioids including loperamide, and steroids – over 100 drugs in total.
+The MDR1 status of individual dogs can be easily tested for.
+In addition, the intestinal functional system of this breed is also very fragile, and compared with similar medium and large dogs, they are easy to receive food stimulation, which leads to vomiting and excretion abnormalities or gastrointestinal diseases.
+Therefore, breeders need to ensure strict hygiene for dogs to eat fresh ingredients, and rich nutrition.
 The Verband für das Deutsche Hundewesen (The German Kennel Club) encourages breed clubs to test all breeding stock and avoid breeding from affected dogs.

 Collies may have a genetic disease, named canine cyclic neutropenia, or grey collie syndrome.
 This is a stem cell disorder.
 Puppies with this disorder are quite often mistaken for healthy Blue Merles, even though their colour is a silver grey.
 Affected puppies rarely live more than 6 months.
 For a puppy to be affected, both the sire and the dam have to be carriers of the disorder.

+Canine familial dermatomyositis is an inherited idiopathic condition affecting the skin and muscle and in rare cases the blood vessels.
+The condition causes dermatitis throughout the body and proceeds to myositis which in severe cases leads to megaesophagus.
+Collies alongside the Beauceron and Shetland Sheepdog are known to have a predilection to the condition although it has been described in other breeds.

+Collie eye anomaly is an autosomal recessive condition caused by a mutation in the NHEJ1 gene that affects Collies and related breeds.